 Penn Engineering has created a Fall 2020 Information page to answer questions for new and returning students.
 This page will be updated as information and plans evolve.

 As we now look ahead, Penn Engineering is working to gradually resume on-campus operations as approved by President Gutmann and in conjunction with the Office of the Vice Provost for Research.
 This page will be updated as information becomes available.

-The School is currently preparing for Phase 1 of Resumption of Research Activities on June 8, 2020.
+The School is currently in Phase 1 of Resumption of Research Activities, which began on June 8, 2020.

-We have a Watchdog Committee who will serve as our ears and eyes on campus to make it easy for the members of our community to report egregious conduct or coercion of any form.
+The School now has a Covid-19 Research and Academic Safety Reporting Committee who will serve as ears and eyes on campus and make it easy for community members to report egregious conduct or coercion in any form.